Cantuaria dendyi: Predators, parasites and diseases

 Even though Cantuaria seem to be safe living their life underground, there are always predators who will find a way to surpass that obstacle and feed on the spider.
 The greatest of these enemies appears to be New Zealand's largest black hunting wasp, Priocnemis monachus.
 Cantuaria are rather large spiders, so it makes sense that a large wasp would seek out a hefty meal for their growing larvae.
 Species of Cantuaria that live in their burrow without a trapdoor are most at risk, but this wasp is known to be strong enough to pull the lid open or bite clean through it, which puts C. dendyi at risk.
 The wasps have also been known to pretend to be an insect at the entrance and when the spider attacks, the wasp immediately grasps it.
 Some wasps also proceed to take over the spider's burrow, opening and closing the trapdoor as it pleases.

 New Zealand entomologist Anthony Harris has observed interactions between Priocnemis monachus and Cantuaria.
 He recorded that a wasp will find a trapdoor spider outside their burrow and stalk it.
 The spider will flee but as it turns to face the wasp (rearing up as it does so) a struggle ensues.
 The wasp will sting the spider several times until the spider collapses, although still alive.
 The wasp will then drag the body of the spider back to its already prepared nest.
 The spider is placed in a cell of the nest in which a wasp will lay an egg.
 The larva that develops will start feeding on the inert but still living body of the spider.
 Only at the end will the wasp larva eat the vital organs of the spider, which finally dies.

 When reviewing Cantuaria, Valerie Todd at the University of Otago, noted many species of this genus seem to be parasitised by mites.
-The mites were most commonly found clinging to the cephalothorax and were common on dendyi.
+The mites were most commonly found clinging to the cephalothorax and were common on C. dendyi.
 Vikki Smith also found nematodes, or parasitic worms, inside of Cantuaria that seemed to have drowned.
 It is possible these spiders tried to escape the worm by leaving their burrow, and in doing so they put themselves at risk and got caught in water.
 Parasites and predators still have found a way to attach Cantuaria.
 Since many spiders take food up in liquid state, they are not likely to have internal parasites, other than a specific nematode species.
 Mites, however commonly parasitise this species and are found on the anterior part of the two sections that the spider in divided into (cephalothorax).
 Several species of Cantuaria have been found carrying the parasite nematode species Aranimermis giganteus in the abdomen, C. dendyi may also carry this parasitic nematode.